 And it stank like the sentient beast.

-My heart skipped a beat as I realized that dog was the beast that had hunted me yesterday.
+Rayen’s heart skipped a beat as she realized that dog was the beast that had hunted her yesterday.
 The boy had control of it.
-He looked over his shoulder, meeting my gaze and smiling in recognition.
+He looked over his shoulder, met her gaze, and boldly smiled in recognition.

-It was Phen.
 Had the TecKnati leader from the future sent him here?
-Traveled back to this time?
-From what Callan had told me, the TecKnatis had developed time travel, but only to the past.
+Had he traveled back to this time?
+From what Callan had told her, the TecKnati had developed time travel, but only to the past.

-I started forward, but Phen and the creature ran out the door.
-They’d disappeared by the time I reached it and looked outside.
+She started forward, but Phen and the creature ran out the door.
+They’d disappeared by the time she reached it and looked outside.

-Working my way back through the halls, I passed a few students meandering around.
+Working her way back through the halls, she passed a few students meandering around.
 School didn’t officially start for another hour.
-When I reached the double door entrance to the boys’ sleeping area, I paused at the “No Female Students Allowed Past This Point” sign.
+When she reached the double door entrance to the boys’ sleeping area, she paused at the “No Female Students Allowed Past This Point” sign.

 What would be the penalty for getting caught in the wrong place?

-Would my ankle cuff set off an alarm or try to electrocute me if I entered this area?
+Would her ankle cuff set off an alarm or try to electrocute her again if she entered this area?

 “Who you looking for?” a squeaky male voice asked.

-I turned to look down at a boy who was two or three years younger than me.
-He had freckles, bright red hair and a crooked front tooth.
+She turned to look down at a boy who was two or three years younger than her.
+He had freckles, bright red hair, and a crooked front tooth.

-I smiled at him, hoping he didn’t report me.
+Rayen smiled at him, hoping he didn’t report her.
 “Tony.”

 “What’s his last name?”